UrbanWarlockGames/nakama/abilities.md

 ### Body
 - Might: Free Alteration (Size) — +1 Size of Target.
 - Agility: Finesse — Once per Episode, you may use an Agility Ability as swift action.
-If that Ability or Interaction is already a swift action, it becomes a free action instead.
+If that Ability or Interaction is already a minor action, it becomes a free action instead.
 - Fitness: Overdrive — Once per Episode, when you roll an Ability using Fitness, you may suffer Strain equal to your Level to increase the Hit Tier by one step.
 If you reach 0 Stamina, any leftover damage becomes Health or Morale damage (your choice).

 ### Mind